 What a magical city!
 After a good meal and a very strong cup of coffee, Kimberlee returned to her car.
 She must locate a pension where she might spend the night.
 Tomorrow, she would continue to follow the clues from the WWII soldier’s diary, in hopes that they might lead to the gold coins, still hidden so many years later.

-Black Cat and the Secret in Dewey's Diary is available on Amazon for $3.99.
+Black Cat and the Secret in Dewey's Diary is available at Amazon (e-book) for $3.99.
 Contact me directly for an autographed paperback version. ($15.00 - Free shipping within in USA)